mkner/basic-pid/docs/examples.rst

 bogged down the intricacies of its mathematical derivations and implementation in code.

-In this example, the process output is a constant fixed value that is not and never can be the reference.
+In the following example, the process output is a constant fixed value that is not and never can be the reference.
 Shows the effect of timestep integrations being calculated internally with the PID controller in **Integrative Mode**.
-Expect to see additive integrations gradually increase the PID output without bound since the imaginary process does not react and a constant, instead of the real output from a process, is fed back into the controller with each timestep.
+Expect to see additive integrations gradually increase the PID output, reach the tracking reference value, then increase without bound since the imaginary process does not react and a constant, instead of the real output from a process, is fed back into the controller with each timestep.
 So its output can never stabilize to the reference, and in this example surpasses it.

 .. code-block:: python